 Water

-The City of Canada Bay is a leader in environmental best practice.
 Council demonstrates its commitment to sustaining the environment through key projects throughout the City.

 In October 2015, the City of Canada Bay officially opened the Cintra Watershed, securing water for the future of our community, open space and recreational areas.
 The Cintra Watershed is the water treatment plant delivered as part of the Award winning stormwater harvesting - Water for our Community project.